Tyler Lockett eager to see what speedy rookie D’Wayne Eskridge adds to Seahawks offense

 When Seahawks.com reporter John Boyle tweeted after the draft, “The fact that Tyler Lockett might be the slowest receiver on the field for the #Seahawks in three-WR sets is absurd,” Lockett responded, “LOL.”

 He elaborated Thursday, “I don’t agree, but everybody has their own thoughts about it.
 Me personally, I think football and racing are two different speeds.
-Me playing football and seeing how I run is different than how I’d run if I was going to run track or or if I was racing somebody.”
+Me playing football and seeing how I run is different than how I’d run if I was going to run track or if I was racing somebody.”

-That’s a timely observation, because Metcalf on Sunday will will participate in the 100-meter race at USATF (USA Track & Field) Golden Games and Distance Open at Mt.
+That’s a timely observation, because Metcalf on Sunday will participate in the 100-meter race at USATF (USA Track & Field) Golden Games and Distance Open at Mt.
 San Antonio College in Walnut, California.
 There has been speculation he could achieve a qualifying time for the Olympic Trials in the 100.

 “Oh, yeah.
 I’m definitely going to try to watch,’’ Lockett said.
 “I support him, man.
 That’s a big thing he’s doing, and I’m excited for him.
 I don’t know what’s going to happen, but I’m definitely excited for him to take this opportunity to put himself in a place where maybe a lot of players would never do it. … Definitely as a brother, I’m going to be there to support him.”